 D is for Dynamic Retargeting

-Ever been looking at a gorgeous top on The Iconic then realised it was, tear, too expensive, left the site, and found an ad FOR THAT EXACT TOP on Facebook?
+Ever been looking at a gorgeous dress on The Iconic then realised it was - sad tear - too expensive, and then left the site, only to view an advertisement for THAT EXACT TOP on Facebook?
 This is a form of Dynamic Retargeting.
-When you visit a website it leaves a cookie (a technical one not a real one) on your computer and tracks where you go after this.
+When you visit a website, it leaves a cookie (a technical one - not a real one) on your computer and tracks where you go after this.
 Google and Facebook can utilise this data to show you an ad for a product you’ve looked at but not bought.
 Whilst it’s mildly creepy for us, it’s actually not taking more information than it has since the start of the internet.
-It’s also a super helpful took for marketers to close sales when customers take a long time to decide, or forget.
+It’s also a super helpful tool for marketers to close sales when customers take a long time to decide, or forget.

 E is for EDM

-AKA Electronic Direct Mail.
-This is the newsletter you sign up, or find yourself signed up for, for a business.
-Whilst most of us ignore the majority of these emails, it’s a super helpful tool for businesses to communicate with their customers.
-There’s an art to a great EDM, one that people open, read and actually click on.
-It ties in with having good content, and making sure every communication point with a potential or existing customer is relevant, interesting and useful.
+Also known as Electronic Direct Mail, this is the newsletter you sign up for (or find yourself signed up for) from a business.
+Whilst most of us ignore the majority of these emails, it’s an incredibly helpful tool for businesses who want to directly communicate with their customers.
+There’s an art to a great EDM, one that people will actually open, read, and click through.
+It ties in with having good content, and making sure every communication point with a potential or existing customer is relevant, interesting, and useful.